chummer5a/chummer5a/dotnet7_update_todo.md

     - Could not get the MSTest / xUnit hybrids to run.
     So I rewrote them in xUnit.
     Those never run on the main Thread (and Unit Test should be thread agnostic in any way) so some workarounds got included.
-  - [x] Test CrashHandler -> In all the crashes I encountered, while rewriting the unit tests I encountered no problems with this bad boy.
+  - [x] Test CrashHandler -> In all the crashes I encountered, while rewriting the unit tests I encountered no problems with it.
   - [x] Test Translator
   - [x] Test ChummerDataViewer I don't got the AWS keys to test this in depth, but it at least runs.
 Is it even in use?
-  - [ ] Test ChummerUpdater
+  - [x] Test ChummerUpdater
   - [x] Test TextblockConverter (This was never functional to begin with tbh)
   - [x] Test Chummer.Benchmarks
   - [x] Test SamplePlugin